Fill out the form below to speak with an Osmose rep about your Contact Voltage Detection needs.

 During the field measurement process, alerts from the MAAV are investigated using handheld measurement equipment.
 Route coverage data is collected automatically, and a “qualified reference” is used for the voltage and harmonic content measurements for each structure.
 Osmose provides relevant data via a 24/7 dispatch center, stand-alone or integrated into existing GIS and work management systems.

-• All data and photos of the energized object and qualified references are recorded and presented in event reports.
+• All data and photos of the detected, identified, and monitored energized object and qualified references are recorded in the GridSight diagnostic service and presented in event reports of stray and/or contact voltage that is hazardous to humans and animals.

 • Event reports are delivered in real-time.